fiskaltrust/faq/README.md

 - The main question should be placed at the beginning in a chapter called  "##Question".
 The question itself should be placed below of the chapter (no markdown, only text, no newlines).
 - For each alternative question (Alternate form of the main question to be used for better searchability) add a new chapter called "##Question" and add the question below of the chapter (no markdown, only text, no newlines).
 - Metadata tags: Add a new chapter below the question chapters named "##Metadata tags".
 List the tags comma separated in one single line below of the chapter name.
 No newlines and no multiple lines allowed.
 Use **only the defined tags** (see above).
 If you need a new tag please add an issue so that we can review and add your tag.
+Mimimum requirement: add a language specification tag and a market tag.
 - Answer: Add a new chapter below the metadata tags chapters named "##Answer".
 Write the answer in markdown within this chapter.

 ## Troubleshooting